Movatterモバイル変換

 The action was expressed as an action after a letter from theUnited States Department of Justice citing a need to remedy supposedly racially discriminatory districts in the current congressional map.[8]
 The action received backlash from Democrat leaders includingKen Martin and began talks to discuss a response to the proposed redistricting, including the possibility of Democratic state representatives walking out of the session to delay the process.[9]

 The first special session began on July 21.
-However, a new map was redrawn in the session as state Democrats vowed to prolong the redistricting effort and walked out of session preventing quorum from being reached in the state house.[8]
-On August 18, the special session had expired, and state Democrats returned to the state after viewing the prevention of a new map in the first session and the national coverage of the incidents a "victory".[9]
+A new map was redrawn in the session as state Democrats vowed to prolong the redistricting effort and walked out of session preventing quorum from being reached in the state house.[10]
+On August 18, the special session had expired, and state Democrats returned to the state after viewing the prevention of a new map in the first session and the national coverage of the incidents a "victory".[11]

 California